yingding/android-examples/kotlinCodeLabCoroutinesIntro/README.md

 ## Modules
 * start: the original start code template for your own exercises
-* app: contains all the improved code results with all non-alpha libs till {edit}
+* app: contains all the improved code results with all non-alpha libs till 23.Aug.2021
 * finished_code: the original google codelab results module.

-you can compare `app` module with `finished_code` module to see how the code have been changed from 2019 as google published this codelab and how you shall use coroutines at the time of {edit}.
+you can compare `app` module with `finished_code` module to see how the code have been changed from 2019 as google published this codelab and how you shall use coroutines at the time of 23.Aug.2021.

+{% assign edit="22-Aug-2021" %}
+date is {{edit}}

 <!-- reference style link
 non-alpha libs till [last edit][1]